nucypher/nucypher/docs/source/index.rst

 ``nucypher`` is the python library and CLI for interacting with the decentralized threshold cryptography network.

-Decentralized - The network is permissionless and censorship-resistant.
-There are no gate-keepers and anyone can use it.

-Intuitive - The network leverages the classic cryptological narrative of Alice and Bob (with additional characters where appropriate).
-This character-based narrative permeates the code-base and helps developers write safe, misuse-resistant code.

-Extensible - The network supports proxy re-encryption but can be extended to provide support for other cryptographic primitives.

-Trustless - Data is never decrypted nor can the underlying private keys be determined by the NuCypher network nodes.

-Secure - Access permissions are baked into the underlying encryption.
-Under the hood the network implements the Umbral_ threshold proxy re-encryption scheme to provide cryptographic access control.

-Privacy-Preserving - Access can only be explicitly granted by the data owner via sharing policies so that the data owner has ultimate control over access to their data.

 How does NuCypher work?
 -----------------------